 Sandy beaches in Sri Lanka

 It is no secret that most popular travel destinations have beaches.
 After all, it is always nice to relax before heading home.
-Sri Lanka has some paradise alike beaches, but to really enjoy the right ones, all depends of the season you are visiting.
+Sri Lanka has some really stunning beaches, which are for sure one of the most appealing Sri Lanka tourist attractions.
+But to really enjoy the right ones, all depends of the season you are visiting.
 The best beaches during the rainy season (April-October) are on the East side of the island, as the southern side beaches only have big waves and are better for surfing.
 If you are visiting Sri Lanka over the dry season (November-March), it is right the opposite and the best beaches are than the ones on the south side of the island.
 We spent few days at Mirissa and it was amazing.
 Being here in the peak season, it is wise to book your accommodation ahead – we recommend booking.com

 Getting up early is always rewarding in Sri Lanka.
 I guess nothing can bit the golden sun and a walk along the beach.
 You will not need long to see fishermen or maybe even wander to a nearby fishing port.
 Colorful fishing boats are just icing on the cake to the rich daily catch.
-If you are lucky you will even find traditional fishermen, who use stilts to catch fish.
+If you are lucky you will even find traditional fishermen, who use stilts to catch fish, what is one of the most known Sri Lanka tourist attractions.
 Unfortunately not many are still there and use this technique more or less only because of the foreign visitors and to make some extra money with posing in front of our cameras.

 Have you been to Sri Lanka?
 Did we miss any important Sri Lanka tourist attractions?
 Let us and others know about it.